firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

 Important characteristics of the table:

+* The mandatory scalar fields, `id`, `start_time`, and `duration`, are stored in separate columns, which makes it easier to filter, sort, or join by these fields.
 * Each column maps directly to a known JSON key, allowing for simpler queries without the need for JSON functions.
 * Default values ensure that the table loads even if some fields are missing or additional keys appear.
 Extra JSON fields such as `user_agent` with `agent`, `platform`, and `resolution` are ignored and not stored in the table.
 * Array columns are used to store `tags`, which supports arbitrary numbers of values without schema changes.